-SJJPA is currently focused on implementing a substantial Short-Term Capital Improvement Program over the next five years.
-The Program contains four areas of improvement: 8th and 9th Daily Round-Trips, Other Station Projects, and Corridor and Other Projects (see Table 5.1).
+SJJPA is currently focused on implementing a substantial Valley Rail Short-Term Capital Improvement Program over the next five years.
+The Program contains four areas of improvement: 8th and 9th Daily Round-Trips, Other Station Projects, and Corridor and Other Projects.
+Each of these four areas of improvement are described below and specific Short-Term project and costs are summarized in Table 5.1.